 - Donated goods and services, also called "in-kind" services, may be offered by catering companies, locations and others.

 - Exchange rates may also be considered soft money.
-For example, at the time of this writing, many productions are filmed in countries whose currency is less strong then say, the US Dollar or British Pound.
+For example, at the time of this writing, many productions are filmed in countries whose currency is less strong than the US Dollar or British Pound.

 Top of Film Financing